ChibiOS/ChibiOS/readme.txt

 *** Releases                                                              ***
 *****************************************************************************

+*** 1.2.0 ***
+- Added license exception text to the 1.2.0 branch.
+- Full test cycle and test reports updated.
+- Small fixes to the documentation.

 *** 1.1.3unstable ***
 - FIX: Fixed makefile in STM32 demo, this bug was reported fixed in version 1.1.2 but it was still there (bug 2686451).